BreCaspian/Galaxy-Camera-ROS2/README.md

   *When changing the resolution, update `config/ost.yaml` accordingly; the node will override mismatched dimensions but calibration accuracy will be impacted.*
 - `Camera.Trigger.*`, `Camera.Exposure.*`, `Camera.Gain.*`, `Camera.Gamma.*`, `Camera.Contrast.*` – low-level SDK parameters to control triggering and image quality.

+> [!WARNING]
-The calibration file `config/ost.yaml` must match the output resolution; the driver will abort if the dimensions disagree in order to avoid publishing inconsistent camera models.
+> The calibration file `config/ost.yaml` must match the output resolution; the driver will abort if the dimensions disagree in order to avoid publishing inconsistent camera models.

 ## Running